NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 +----------------------+-----------------------------------------------+

-Some frameworks such as TensorFlow have fused (or layer) ops. nGraph provides optional operations (Table 2) to help users easily translate (map) any quantized model created from frameworks with fused ops to nGraph.
+Some frameworks such as TensorFlow have fused (or layer) ops. nGraph provides optional operations (listed in the following table) to help users easily translate (map) any quantized model created from frameworks with fused ops to nGraph.

 .. table:: Experimental Quantized Ops (optional)

 +-----------------------------------+----------------------------------+
 | Operator                          | Description                      |